-Under the Heavy Vehicle National Law (HVNL), fatigue management, mass, dimension and loading and speed compliance offences are categorised according to the risk they present.
+Under the Heavy Vehicle National Law (HVNL), fatigue management, and mass, dimension and loading offences are categorised according to the risk they present.
 The categorisation recognises the potential damage to road infrastructure and that risk to people’s safety increases with the severity of the offence.

 Why have risk-based categorisations?